arturffsi/lp-mlops-foundations/README.md

 - Enable both teams to collaborate effectively across the full ML lifecycle.
 - Gain hands-on experience with MLOps tools and workflows, both locally and on AWS SageMaker with Redshift.
 - Remain model-agnostic: participants can choose their preferred ML models, applying best practices consistently.
-- Achieve **MLOps Level 2 maturity** (according to Google’s classification), where CI/CD automation supports reliable and scalable ML pipelines.
+- Achieve **MLOps maturity**, where CI/CD automation supports reliable and scalable ML pipelines.

 ---